seznam/shelter/doc/index.rst

 **Shelter** is a `Python's Tornado <https://www.tornadoweb.org/en/stable/>`_ wrapper which provides classes and helpers for creation new application skeleton, writing management commands (like Django), service processes and request handlers.
-It was tested with Python 2.7 and Python 3.4 or higher and Tornado 3.2 or higher.
+It is tested with *Python 3.6* or higher and *Tornado 4.5* or higher.
+On Python 3.10 Tornado 6.0 or greater is required!

 Instalation and quick start
 ---------------------------